1Teen Titans Go

-14. There is a banned episode of the Disney cartoon Talespin which shows the title character Baloo getting involved in a terrorist plot.
-It aired once in 1992 and wasn’t seen again for over a decade.
+14. There is a banned episode of Disney’s Talespin in which the show’s title character Baloo gets involved in a terrorist plot.
+It aired only once in 1992 and wasn’t ever seen again for over a decade.

 15. In the original pitch for Bob's Burgers, the family actually were cannibals that made their burgers out of human flesh.
 FOX found the idea to be too dark.

 The test version of Bob's Burgers' pilot featured a son named Daniel.
 When the character was changed to the awkward daughter Tina in the final version, the character's original lines were kept and so was the voice actor.